 \section{Related Work}

-The fundamental problem of synchronizing clocks in distributed systems has been studied extensively and many results have been published for various models over the course of the last approximately 30 years (see, e.g,~\cite{upperlowerbound,driftingclocks,theoryclocksynch,optclocksynch}).
-Until recently, the main focus has been on bounding the clock skew that may occur between any two nodes in the network, and a tight bound of $\Theta(D)$ has been proved~\cite{nodriftbound,impossibility,lenzen10,optclocksynch}.
+The fundamental problem of synchronizing clocks in distributed systems has been studied extensively and many results have been published for various models over the course of the last approximately 30 years (see, e.g,~\cite{lundelius84,ostrovsky99,shamir94,srikanth87}).
+Until recently, the main focus has been on bounding the clock skew that may occur between any two nodes in the network.
+Using the well-known shifting argument~\cite{lundelius84}, which exploits the variable message delays to construct indistinguishable executions, it has been shown that a clock skew of $D/2$ cannot be prevented on any graph of diameter $D$~\cite{biaz01}.
+This lower bound holds even if clocks do not drift.
+Indistinguishable executions can also be constructed by exploiting variable clock rates~\cite{dolev84}, which can be used together with the shifting argument to prove a stronger lower bound of roughly $D$ for algorithms that must ensure that all clock values are always within a linear envelope of real time~\cite{lenzen10}.
+In light of these results, the algorithm proposed by Srikanth and Toueg~\cite{srikanth87} is asymptotically optimal as it guarantees a skew of at most $\BO(D)$ between any two clocks.
+The accuracy of their algorithm is also optimal in the sense that all clock values are within a linear envelope of real time, i.e., a better accuracy with respect to real time cannot be guaranteed.
+A crucial shortcoming of this algorithm is that a clock skew of $\Omega(D)$ may occur between neighboring nodes.

-The problem of synchronizing clocks of nodes that are close-by as accurately as possible has been introduced by Fan and Lynch~\cite{gradientclocksynch}.
+The problem of synchronizing clocks of nodes that are close-by as accurately as possible has been introduced by Fan and Lynch~\cite{fan04}.
 In their work, the authors show that a clock skew of $\Omega(\log D / \log\log D)$ between neighboring nodes cannot be avoided if the clock values must increase at a constant minimum progress rate.
 Subsequently, this result has been improved to $\Omega(\log D)$~\cite{lenzen10}.
-If we take the minimum clock rate $\alpha$, the maximum clock rate $\beta$, and the maximum clock drift rate $\drift$ into account, the more general statement of the lower bound is that a clock skew of $\Omega(\log_b D)$, where $b := \min\{1/\rho,(\beta-\alpha)/(\alpha\drift)\}$ cannot be avoided.
-The first algorithm guaranteeing a sublinear bound on the worst-case clock skew between neighbors achieves a bound of $\BO(\sqrt{\drift D})$~\cite{locher09,sqrtbound}.
-Recently, this result has been improved to $\BO(\log D)$~\cite{lenzen08} (the base of the logarithm is a constant) and subsequently to $\BO(\log_b D)$~\cite{lenzen10}.
+If we take the minimum logical clock rate $\alpha$, the maximum logical clock rate $\beta$, and the maximum clock drift rate $\rho$ into account, the more general statement of the lower bound is that a clock skew of $\Omega(\log_b D)$, where $b := \min\{1/\rho,(\beta-\alpha)/(\alpha\rho)\}$ cannot be avoided.
+The first algorithm guaranteeing a sublinear bound on the worst-case clock skew between neighbors achieves a bound of $\BO(\sqrt{\rho D})$~\cite{locher09diss,locher06}.
+Recently, this result has been improved to $\BO(\log D)$~\cite{lenzen08} (where the base of the logarithm is a constant) and subsequently to $\BO(\log_b D)$~\cite{lenzen10}.
 Thus, tight bounds have been achieved for static networks in which neither nodes nor edges fail.